yelircaasi/nebokrai-python-prototype/README.md

 From the plan, the next step is to create a schedule.
 Algorithmically, this turns out to be more involved - see [this]() for details and discussion.
 The general process is as follows:

-1. Entries are c
+1. Entries are defined in the calendar or created from tasks in the plan.
-2. Entries are added to days in order of priority such that all constraints are satisfied
+2. Entries are added to days in order of priority such that all constraints are satisfied.
-3. Entry times are adjusted such that they partition the available time
+3. Entry times are adjusted such that they partition the available time.

 Constraint types include: